Places to visit in Mahabalipuram - The Lost City

 We got a chance to visit this town of temples on our trip to Pondicherry (Read about our place of stay, the lovely luxurious beachside resort - LePondy).
 We started early in morning from Chennai on our rented motorbike.
 Driving south along the East Coast Road (ECR) was butter smooth owing to the four lane highway.
 The ride was quite picturesque as we drove parallel to the Bay of Bengal in our left flashing alluring views from time to time.
 Though the roads are awesome, the sea is not as close to what we saw in Velas, India (Read about the amazing seaside road in Velas, India)

-We halted at Kovalam Beach (Yes, there is a less famous Kovalam beach in Tamil Nadu too) on the way for some rest.
+We halted at Kovalam Beach (Yes, there is a less famous Kovalam beach in Tamil Nadu too apart from the more famous Kovalam beach in Kerala) on the way for some rest.
 Kovalam beach is decently clean and beautiful.
 We sat on a big log on the beach savouring our packed breakfast.
 The beach was deserted except a few fishermen getting ready to go fish hunting.
 Sitting on the beach we charted out our plans to visit a few places in Mahabalipuram before heading to Pondicherry.
 The smooth sand slipping by our toes, the breeze caressing our hair, the gentle rhythms of the waves, the endless water and sky all becoming one at the far horizon – what could be a more romantic setting for a couple to spend some quiet blissful time together!
 Beaches provide a deep sense of calm and inspiration.

 Back on the road we soon reached Mahabalipuram by about 10 AM.
 Here are the places we visited in the limited time we had.